-IntroductionThis note was originally written for a CD for high school science teachers.
-That CD contained "From Stargazers to Starships" where this file now resides--a course and resource on astronomy, physics, space and related mathematics.
-It also contained non-mathematical courses on the magnetism of Earth and of space around it, and more.
+Also on that disk were non-mathematical courses on the magnetism of Earth and of space around it, plus an introduction to electricity and magnetism.
+Those files, too, include translations, hundreds of answered questions, extensive timelines and more.
 The file you are reading focuses on ways in which a teacher (or an independent student) might use all that material.
-A somewhat different description is found on the file prospect.htm whose addresses are given below and which is also included on the disk.
+A somewhat different description is found on the file readfirst.htm whose addresses are given below and which is also included on the disk.

 Feel free to copy this material onto your school computers and distribute it by disk to students and to other teachers, non-commercially.
 The only restriction is on the list of solutions to the problems, meant for teachers alone (see below).